dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2018-12-5-rstudio-k8s.md

 kubectl port-forward deploy/rstudio 8787:8787
 ```

-Now you are ready to go : http://localhost:8787
+Now you are ready to use RStudio.
+Go to [http://localhost:8787](http://localhost:8787) and use username and password as `rstudio`.

-and username/password pairs are X/X

-Note that you can use similar deployment for deploying your Shiny (TODO link) apps on kubernetes.
+Note that you can use similar deployment for deploying your [Shiny](https://shiny.rstudio.com/) apps on kubernetes.

 ![Rstudio]({{site.baseurl}}/images/rstudio-k8s.png)